 If you can time your photos at sunset with your family photographer, you can get some beautiful effects!
 Having a later in the day time slot not only allows for a beautiful skyline but it also tends to be a less crowded time at the beach and invites a bit of a cooler breeze as well.

-I love the way our shades of blue color scheme came together for our family beach photos in July 2016.
+I love the way our shades of the blue color scheme came together for our family beach photos in July 2016.
 These are some of my favorite family pictures EVER!

 White and blue are great for a beachy, nautical look!
 Here are a few examples where ladies wore white and men wore blue: